darkweak/souin/README.md

 ### Cache invalidation
 The cache invalidation is built for CRUD requests, if you're doing a GET HTTP request, it will serve the cached response when it exists, otherwise the reverse-proxy response will be served.
 If you're doing a POST, PUT, PATCH or DELETE HTTP request, the related cache GET request, and the list endpoint will be dropped.
-It works very well with plain [API Platform](https://api-platform.com) integration (except for custom actions at the moment) and CRUD routes.
 It also supports invalidation via [Souin API](#souin-api) to invalidate the cache programmatically.

 ## Examples